-1.2 Law 1.2 - Nomination of Players
+1.1 Law 1.2 - Nomination of Players

-Each captain shall provide a list of the names of the 11 players and the nominated 12th man in writing to the ICC match referee before the toss.
-No player (including the nominated 12th man) may be changed after the toss without the consent of the opposing captain.
+Each captain shall nominate her players in writing to the ICC Match Referee before the toss.
+No player may be changed after the nomination without the consent of the opposing captain.

-1.3 Law 1.3 - Captain
+1.2 Law 1.3 - Captain